OpenIPC/msposd/README.md

 curl -L -o /usr/bin/font_hd.png https://raw.githubusercontent.com/openipc/msposd/main/fonts/betaflight/font_hd.png
 ```

-Start msposd or reference it in OpenIPC scripts.
+Start msposd or reference it in OpenIPC boot scripts.

 ### Acknowledgements:
 - Default fonts included in this project are created by SNEAKY_FPV.
 These and other excellent additional fonts can be found here: https://sites.google.com/view/sneaky-fpv/home
 This work is based on these projects:
 - https://github.com/fpv-wtf/msp-osd
 - https://github.com/OpenIPC/osd